micheledh/react-portfolio/README.md

-# How to run
+# How to access

-First clone the repo.

-To run this app (after yarn install at least once):

-yarn start to run dev server

-yarn run build to bundle
+Please find the portfolio at https://portfolio-micheledh.firebaseapp.com/